 The individualized service plan is a plan developed by case managers and participants and serves as a path to permanent housing stability.
 The initial plan should start at initial intake and assessment and may evolve over time.
 At minimum, the service plan should address:

-- Housing
+- o Housing

-- Employment/Income
+- o Employment/Income

 - o Identified barriers to stability

 Case Management Best Practices